-10 ways the pros modify their bikes for the cobbles - Cycling Weekly
+11 ways the pros modify their bikes for Paris-Roubaix - Cycling Weekly

 This is also often complemented by gel inserts positioned underneath the bar tape, which provide a little extra protection from the cobbled terrain, especially as frame manufacturers generally concentrate on providing a comfortable rear end for their bikes, occasionally neglecting to provide any extra cushioning at the front.

-One less obvious place to put some extra bar tape is on your pedals, but that’s exactly what we saw a few Lotto-Soudal riders doing at last year’s Paris-Roubaix.
+One less obvious place to put some extra bar tape is on your pedals, but we’ve seen pro teams such as Lotto-Soudal do this in the past.
 This not only has the same effect as putting extra bar tape around the handlebars (i.e. vibration dampening), but should also help to stop the cleats from slipping around in the pedals and even popping out when riding over really rough road surfaces.

 >>> The best cycling clipless pedals

-Of course the other pedal modification we’ve seen is rider’s using pedals that have been specifically designed for racing in muddy and wet conditions, such as the Speedplay Pavé pedals that Fabian Cancellara has been using for a number of years.
+Of course the other pedal modification we’ve seen is riders using pedals that have been specifically designed for racing in muddy and wet conditions, such as the Speedplay Pavé pedals that Fabian Cancellara used for a number of years.

 The classic bike modification for the cobbles is to fit wider tyres.
-Back in the day, riders would flirt with 25mm tyres run at a lower pressure for extra comfort and traction especially in wet conditions, but with wider tyres now being the norm for most road racing, we’re seeing riders using 28mm or even 30mm tyres for the Classics.
+Back in the day, riders would flirt with 25mm tyres run at a lower pressure for extra comfort and traction, especially in wet conditions.
+However, with wider tyres now being the norm for most road racing, it’s common to see riders using 28mm or even 30mm tyres for the Classics.
+Most modern endurance bikes are capable of accommodating the increased size.

 >>> How to puncture proof your tyres (video)